Simul-Eqn/CSE-final/RL_attempt/README.md

 To test the main models' accuracy in searching and generating the molecule from different depths, run the three similarly named programs test_depth_astar_search_max_12_filtered_0_1.py, test_depth_astar_search_max_12.py, and test_depth_astar_search_max_15.py, changing variables as desired.
 Then, run plot_depth_main_models_results.py to see the visualization of the results.

+Note that the subfolders try_2 and try_3 within figures/astar_\[case\]_results were manually created and images dragged into them, for ease of navigation.

 ## Comparing the abundancies of types of bonds